NCAR/bridgescaler/doc/source/index.rst

 Bridgescaler
 ========================================
-Bridgescaler is a library to support reproducible and distributed scaling of data for pre-processing of AI and ML models.
+Bridgescaler is a library to support reproducible and distributed scaling of data for pre-processing of machine learning model data.

 .. toctree::
    :maxdepth: 2